-If the Board of Regents adopt the proposed amendment at their October 2019 meeting, the proposed amendment will become effective as an emergency rule on October 8, 2019.
-It is anticipated that the rule will be presented for permanent adoption at the February Regents meeting, after publication of the proposed amendment in the State Register and expiration of the 60-day public comment period required pursuant to the State Administrative Procedure Act.
-It is also expected that a second emergency action will be necessary at the December 2019 Regents meeting to ensure that the emergency rule remains in effect until it can be adopted as a permanent rule.
+If adopted at the December 2019 Regents meeting, the proposed amendment will become effective as an emergency rule on January 6, 2020.
+It is anticipated that the rule will be presented for permanent adoption at the February 2020 Regents meeting, after publication of the proposed amendment in the State Register and expiration of the 60-day public comment period required pursuant to the State Administrative Procedure Act.